J4ckyLIM/Hackathon_Oracle/README.md

 ## IPFS (InterPlanetary File System)

 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
+Also, the InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
+IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.

 <img src="https://www.researchgate.net/profile/Magnus_Westerlund2/publication/333018189/figure/fig1/AS:757344308822016@1557576362037/IPFS-addressing-process-flow.png">